jnozzi/cocoadev.com/SiteContent/General/ObjectAlloc.markdown

-A tool from [[AppleComputer]] that allows you to trace allocation and de-allocation of objects in your application, helping you to pin down [[MemoryLeaks]].
+A tool from General/AppleComputer that allows you to trace allocation and de-allocation of objects in your application, helping you to pin down General/MemoryLeaks.

 ----

-Thanks to Eric Peyton who helped me figure out how to get started with [[ObjectAlloc]]:
+Thanks to Eric Peyton who helped me figure out how to get started with General/ObjectAlloc:

-In earlier versions of [[ObjectAlloc]], you were not supposed to pick the app-bundle.
-(You '''couldn't''' pick it anyway...)
-Instead you had to go inside the bundle and run "Contents/[[MacOS]]/<App binary>".
+In earlier versions of General/ObjectAlloc, you were not supposed to pick the app-bundle.
+(You **couldn't** pick it anyway...)
+Instead you had to go inside the bundle and run "Contents/General/MacOS/<App binary>".

 Chris Kane from Apple explains the reasoning behind this: